 7. High EfficiencyHVAC - Newer central heating and air conditioning systems are much more energy efficient and may offer zoning, variable speed motors and, smart control options.
 Get the highest SEER rated system you can for your budget.
 The higher the Seasonal Energy Efficiency Rating (SEER), the less energy it takes to cool the home - and this will lower your energy bills.
 Look for the ENERGY STAR label.
 If 1 in 10 homes upgraded to ENERGY STAR HVAC equipment, we could prevent annual greenhouse gas emissions of 13 billion pounds - or the equivalent of 1.2 billion cars!

 8.Mini Splits - About 45% of a home’s energy is used for heating and cooling and much of that goes to heating or cooling unoccupied spaces.
 Mini splits, or ductless air conditioning systems, use less energy than central air systems.
-This is partially because you can install up to eight throughout your home and create a “zoning” affect so you are only cooling or heating specific rooms.
+This is partially because you can install up to eight throughout your home and create a “zoning” effect so you are only cooling or heating specific rooms.
 Make this piece of equipment even greener by repurposing the water it uses for your landscaping!

 9. Wi-Fi / Programmable Thermostats & Zoning - Save energy and money and get MORE comfort!
 Smart thermostats with zoning systems let you set different temperatures for different areas, at different times a day.
 Set it and forget it!
 Also, wi-fi thermostats let you manage your system from your mobile device, including remote access.
 So for example you could turn your system off or set the temperature higher while you're gone and then turn it on when you're on the way home.